Finite-size corrections to Fermi's golden rule: I. Decay rates: Implications in particle decays

 Photons produced in the decay

-have energies in GeV region and may receive the pseudo-Doppler effect.
-The $J/\Psi$ is produced in $e^{+}e^{-}$ reaction and has a size determined with beam sizes, and meson $M$ is detected with its decay products, which are stable hadrons such as pion, kaon and others.
-These charged particles have semi-microscopic sizes and $\sigma_M$ has the same size. $\sigma_{\gamma}$ is the order of the nuclear sizes.
+have energies in GeV region and may receive the pseudo-Doppler effect. $J/\Psi$ is produced in the $e^+e^-$ reaction and has a size determined by beam sizes, and the meson $M$ is detected by its decay products, which are stable hadrons such as pions, kaons, and others.
+These charged particles have semi-microscopic sizes and $\sigma_M$ has the same size. $\sigma_\gamma$ is of the order of the nuclear size.

-These processes are important for QCD dynamics for $M=c \bar c$ state \cite{charmonium} or for glueball $M=\text {glue~ball}$ \cite{glueball}.
-Magnitudes of the corrections to the probabilities are not negligible as are presented in Figs.\,(6)-(8).
-The decay
+These processes are important for quantum chromodynamics (QCD) dynamics for the $M=c\bar{c}$ state (see section on charmonium in Ref. \cite{50}) or for the glue ball $M=\text{glueball}$ \cite{51,52} (see also particle data summary on $\eta(1409)$ \cite{50}).
+The magnitudes of the corrections to the probabilities are not negligible as shown in Figs. \ref{fig6}--\ref{fig8}, The decay